status-im/nimbus-eth2/docs/the_nimbus_book/src/quick-start.md

 This page takes you through how to run just the beacon node **without a validator attached.**

 Running a beacon node without a validator attached can help improve the anonymity properties of the network as a whole.

+It's also a necessary step to running a validator (since an active validator requires a synced beacon node).

 ## 1. Install dependencies